mic-max/spotify-lyrics/README.md

 ![screenshot](https://i.imgur.com/sXd9UoO.png)

 ## Cache
-To clear the cached songs delete the file located at: `TODO/.cache/m`
+To clear the cached songs delete the following file:
+`%AppData%/Roaming/npm/node_modules/spotify-lyrics/flat-cache/.cache/m`

 ## To do
 - Show lyrics in quotation marks or brackets in different colours